 When our lives are swamped with busy schedules, time with family and friends, and little time for ourselves, it feels like there is no time in our day to dedicate toward intentional inner mindfulness and serenity.
 I recently started reading the book Peace Is Every Step by the Buddhist monk Thich Nhat Hanh.
 What I love about Thich Nhat Hanh, is his ability to simplify and apply techniques used in his Buddhist training for our everyday lives.
 This is a follow-up blog post from “How To Forget The Past And Find Peace In The Present” in my Mindfulness Series from Peace Is Every Step.

 Bells of Mindfulness

-This week, I wanted to backtrack a bit to the “bells of mindfulness” that I touched upon on my previous post.
+This week, I wanted to backtrack a bit to the “bells of mindfulness” that I touched upon on my previous post: How To Forget The Past And Find Peace In The Present.
 It really resonated with me (pun intended!) and made me reflect on my inner senses that I tend to take for granted.

 In his tradition, Thich Nhat Hanh describes the temple bells in Vietnam as a way “to remind us to come back to the present.”
 He says,

 When we hear the bell, we can pause and enjoy our breathing and get in touch with the wonders of life that are around us- the flowers, the children, the beautiful sounds.”

 For me, I am usually distracted during my work day.
 Thankfully, I am occasionally jostled by an acoustic Bell of Mindfulness: the sound of a lullaby being played by the overhead hospital speakers.
 The lullaby represents the birth of a new baby.
 Two lullabies = twins!